-Even in the digital age, there is still something nostalgic about a print out for guests to take home from weddings and private events.
+Even in the digital age, there is something nostalgic about a printout for your wedding or private event guests to take home and pin on the fridge or scrapbook.

 If you’re on a journey to make your own photo booth with traditional-style photo strips, it’s going to be a little extra work to format things just right for your printer, but it will be worth it!

 We’ve worked hard to make print formatting as simple as possible in the Simple Booth apps while also ensuring your digital photos look awesome.
 The Simple Booth apps for iPad make it easy to print tall photo booth strips onto common photo paper sizes such as 4×6 or 5×7 by automatically printing two side-by-side strips.

 (If you don’t have any Simple Booth apps yet — check them out!
 They’re made specifically for people, businesses, and not-for-profits that want to amplify in-person experiences, capture contacts, or increase brand awareness.
 Starting at $29/month!
 Get HALO for iPad here)

 If you don’t mind a bit of extra white margins around your pictures, then vertical strips are a breeze!
 However, to completely eliminate the white space on your photo paper you’ll need to tweak a few settings.

 Portrait or landscape images by default tend to be either too short or too tall to fill a standard 4×6 or 5×7 paper size.

 Turning on square or circle crop is an easy win that tends to make the photos use the space on the page better.

 2. Add a logo to make it taller

 Adding a logo to any photo strip will make the layout taller, regardless of whether you put it on the top, middle or bottom.